Not-Nik/tarik/docs/statements/Functions.md

 Functions can be declared as members of types, and then accessed using the member access syntax.
 This works on both builtin and user types, regardless of in which file they are declared.

-> Currently, calling member functions of integer literals is unsupported

 ```
 fn u32.min(this, u32 other) u32 {
     if this > other {